PCI’s 401(k) Investment Lineup vs. Passive Scorecard (ILPS) answers the question ‘Do 401(k) investment lineups outperform all-index lineups?’

 The performance measures five panels of analysis for both the fund level and the plan level.
 The panels include higher expected return, lower risk (standard deviation), higher Sharpe ratio, lower downside risk, and higher Sortino ratio.

-The results from the latest update for the 2021 year at the plan level show that 38.87% of plans achieved a higher expected return than an all-index lineup.
-When adjusting for risk, the average of plans that outperformed was only 13.58%.
-Generally, the percentage of plans that outperformed their benchmark plan as measured by expected return was higher for plans with a smaller market value.
-45.03% of plans with a market value of $1-10 million outperformed their benchmark, the highest among all categories.
-Only an average of 29.51% of the largest plans with a market value of $500 or more outperformed their benchmark, the lowest among all size categories.
+The results from the latest update for the 2022 year at the plan level show that 57.49% of plans achieved a higher expected return than an all-index lineup.
+Generally, the percentage of plans that outperformed their benchmark plan, as measured by expected return, was higher for plans with a smaller market value.

 The report considers several methods for determining if a fund outperforms its assigned index during a calendar year.